 Principle 9 promotes multilingualism when designing European public services to make them accessible and usable by anyone that may need them, therefore the underlying Recommendation 16 calls for European countries to "use information systems and technical architectures that cater for multilingualism when establishing a European public service and decide on the level of multilingualism support based on the needs of the expected users".
 The implementation score for this recommendation is computed by assessing the extent to which users of each of the 21 proposed procedures across the 7 life events (i.e. Birth, Residence, Studying, etc.) of the Single Digital Gateway Regulation (Regulation (EU) 2018/1724) can access instructions for completing the procedure in an official EU language that is widely understood by the largest possible number of cross-border users.
 The results of the EIF Monitoring Mechanism with regard to multilingualism showed a heterogeneous implementation of the principle.
 For instance, the possibility of accessing instructions for completing the procedures in an official EU language is not always ensured in the European countries, especially for procedures related to moving.
-Nevertheless, the median results increased in 2020 compared to 2019 for a large number of administrative procedures, such as procedures for requesting proof of residence, submitting an initial application for admission to public tertiary education institution, or registering a change of address.

 Principle 12 assesses the extent to which nine key elements, i.e. return on investments, total cost of ownership, reusability, adaptability, risks, administrative burden, simplification of administrative processes, user satisfaction and user-centricity, are taken into account in the evaluation of the effectiveness and efficiency of a European public service.
 The principle is evaluated through Recommendation 19 which states that European public administrations should "evaluate the effectiveness and efficiency of different interoperability solutions and technological options considering user needs, proportionality and balance between costs and benefits".
 Overall, the results at the European level for Recommendation 19, and thus for Principle 12, indicated a partial implementation with an average score of three.
 In particular, the results showed that return on investment and adaptability are the least considered when assessing the effectiveness and efficiency of public services, while simplification of administrative processes and reusability are more commonly taken into account across Europe.
-Compared to 2019, the results obtained for this recommendation showed that the consideration of seven of the nine key elements has increased among European countries: return on investments, total cost of ownership, reusability, adaptability, risks, user satisfaction and user-centricity.